 With regards to retrieving information, only users associated with a task may retrieve information about the task.
-However, the authorizations of progress and other modifications of task information are more complex.
-See the Task Permissions section in the Task Service documentation for more information.
+However, the authorizations of progress and other modifications of task information

 Given that many users have expressed the wish for a "super-task-user" that can execute task REST operations on all tasks, regardless of the users associated with the task, there are now plans to implement that feature.
-However, for the 6.0.x releases, this feature is not available.
+However, so far for the 6.x releases, this feature is not available.

-17.2.3.1.
+17.2.2.1.
 Task operation calls